gravitational/slackbot/README.md

 ## Settings

-In order to do so a few basic requirements needs to be setup and configured via environment variables:
+In order to do so a few basic requirements need to be setup and configured via environment variables:

 | Variable Name | Description | Example |
 |---------------|-------------|---------|